lancenacabuan/Shaliah/README.md

 ### **4.2 Agency in the Hebrew Bible and Jewish Tradition**

-Agency is embedded throughout the Hebrew Scriptures:

-* **Moses** acts as God’s agent before Pharaoh.
-Though God says, *“I will be with your mouth”* (Exod 4:12), it is Moses who speaks and performs signs.
-* **Angels** appear and speak as if they are God, using first-person language (cf. Gen 22:11–12, Exod 3:2–6).
-This is not because they are divine, but because they are **authorized agents**.
-* **Prophets** routinely declare *“Thus says the LORD”*, functioning as God’s voice to the people.

-In each case, the agent is distinct from the sender but shares the **sender’s authority**.
-This concept was well understood in Jesus’ time and became a central legal assumption in rabbinic Halakhah, particularly in relation to **covenants, marriages, legal disputes**, and **temple service**.
+The Old Testament frequently employs the law of agency.
+Agents of God—whether human or angelic—often act, speak, and are addressed as if they were God Himself.
+Yet they remain **creatures, not the Creator**.

+#### **Moses as “God” to Pharaoh and Aaron**

+In **Exodus 4:16**, God tells Moses regarding Aaron:

+> *“He shall be as a mouth for you, and you shall be as God to him.”*

+And again in **Exodus 7:1**:

+> *“See, I make you as God to Pharaoh, and your brother Aaron shall be your prophet.”*

+Moses is not divine, but he **functions as God's agent**, exercising His authority on earth.
+The language of divinity applied to Moses does not imply essence, but **representation**.

+#### **Human Judges and Kings Called “gods”**

+Psalm 82 refers to unjust human judges:

+> *“I said, ‘You are gods, and all of you are sons of the Most High.’
+Nevertheless you will die like men...”* (Ps 82:6–7)

+These “gods” (*elohim*) were mortal rulers entrusted with administering divine justice.
+Their divine title reflects **delegated authority**, not divine nature.
+The same applies to the Davidic king in Psalm 45:

+> *“Your throne, O God, is forever and ever...”* (Ps 45:6)

+Yet the next verse clarifies:

+> *“Therefore God, Your God, has anointed You...”* (Ps 45:7)

+Even the one called “God” has a God over him—underscoring **representational status**.

+#### **Angels and the Angel of the LORD**

+Angels often act on God's behalf and speak in His voice:

+* In **Genesis 22:11–12**, the angel of the LORD says, *“You have not withheld your son... from Me.”*
+* In **Exodus 3:2–6**, the angel in the burning bush declares, *“I am the God of your father.”*

+These examples reflect a **known literary and theological pattern**: the **agent speaks as the sender**, and the **authority of God is manifested through His messengers**, without confusing their identity with His.

 ---

 ### **4.3 Jesus as the Supreme Agent of God**

-When we examine Jesus through this lens, the parallels are striking.
-The Gospel of John, for example, is saturated with **agency language**:
+Against this rich background of agency, Jesus’ words in the Gospels become clear:

-* **John 5:30** – *“I can do nothing on My own initiative...
-I do not seek My own will, but the will of Him who sent Me.”*
+* *“I can do nothing on My own initiative...
+I do not seek My own will, but the will of Him who sent Me.”* (John 5:30)
-* **John 7:16** – *“My teaching is not Mine, but His who sent Me.”*
+* *“My teaching is not Mine, but His who sent Me.”* (John 7:16)
-* **John 8:28–29** – *“I do nothing on My own initiative...
-I always do the things that are pleasing to Him.”*
-* **John 14:9** – *“He who has seen Me has seen the Father.”*
+* *“He who has seen Me has seen the Father.”* (John 14:9)

-These statements do not imply ontological unity or co-equality, as in Trinitarianism.
-Rather, they reflect the **agency principle**: the Son fully represents the One who sent Him.
-As the supreme *Shaliah*, Jesus acts with **delegated authority**.
-His unity with the Father is one of **will, purpose, and mission**, not essence.

-In **John 10:36**, Jesus defends Himself against charges of blasphemy by saying:

-> *“...do you say of Him, whom the Father sanctified and sent into the world, ‘You are blaspheming,’ because I said, ‘I am the Son of God’?”*

-Here, **being the Son of God** is equated with **being sent and sanctified** by God—not being equal to God.
+These are **agency claims**, not assertions of ontological unity.
+Jesus functions as the *shaliach* of God par excellence—**sanctified, sent, obedient**, and **invested with divine authority**.
+His authority stems from His commissioning (*John 10:36*), not from innate divinity.

 ---

-### **4.4 Apostles and Agency in the New Testament**
+### **4.4 Jesus’ Defense in John 10: Quoting Psalm 82**

-The term **apostle** (Greek: *apostolos*) literally means “one who is sent,” aligning directly with the Hebrew *Shaliah*.
-Just as Jesus is the **sent one** of the Father, the apostles are the **sent ones of Christ**.
-Jesus says in **John 20:21**:

-> *“As the Father has sent Me, I also send you.”*

-This parallel underscores the logic of representation.
-The apostles are not Jesus in essence, but they represent Him fully.
-In the same way, **Jesus is not the Father**, but He represents the Father with complete faithfulness. **Agency explains authority without collapsing distinctions.**
+When accused of blasphemy in **John 10:33** for claiming to be the Son of God, Jesus responds:

+> *“Has it not been written in your Law, ‘I said, you are gods’?
+If he called them gods, to whom the word of God came... do you say of Him, whom the Father sanctified and sent into the world, ‘You are blaspheming,’ because I said, ‘I am the Son of God’?”* (John 10:34–36)

+Jesus does not assert equality with God; He appeals to **Scriptural precedent**.
+If **human judges** could be called “gods” due to their representative role, **how much more fitting** is it for **Him**, whom the Father sanctified and sent, to be called **Son of God**?

+This argument aligns perfectly with the **agency model**—Jesus is not claiming deity, but **divine commissioning** and authority.

 ---

-### **4.5 The Agency Model vs. Ontological Trinity**

-Trinitarian theology often appeals to the unity between the Father and the Son as evidence of shared essence.
-However, **functional unity** is not the same as **ontological identity**.
-In the Jewish world, an agent could:

-* Speak in the name of the sender.
-* Represent the sender legally and relationally.
-* Act with full authority, yet remain a separate being.

-Biblical Unitarianism contends that all divine-sounding language about Jesus—such as *“I and the Father are one”* (John 10:30) or *“He who has seen Me has seen the Father”* (John 14:9)—is best interpreted as **representative language**, not metaphysical identity.

-Jesus perfectly reveals the Father because He is the **chosen, obedient agent**, not because He shares the divine essence.
+### **4.5 Apostolic Continuation of Agency**

+After His resurrection, Jesus extends His agency model to His disciples:

+> *“As the Father has sent Me, I also send you.”* (John 20:21)

+Just as Jesus was **not the Father** but **represented Him**, so the apostles are not Jesus but **represent Him**.
+This **chain of agency** maintains a clear distinction of persons while preserving unity in mission and message.

 ---

+### **4.6 Agency vs. Ontological Trinitarianism**

+Trinitarian theology interprets Jesus’ unity with the Father as ontological (shared being).
+But in Second Temple Judaism, **functional unity through agency** was already well established.
+Understood this way, Jesus’ statements—*“I and the Father are one”* (John 10:30), or *“He who has seen Me has seen the Father”* (John 14:9)—become powerful affirmations of **representational fidelity**, not metaphysical identity.

+---

 ### **Jesus as the Faithful Divine Agent**

-The Jewish law of agency offers a historically and culturally grounded framework for understanding Jesus’ role as **the fully authorized representative of God**.
-Within this context, Jesus can speak and act as God without being God Himself.
-This framework supports a **Biblical Unitarian reading of Christology**, preserving monotheism while honoring Jesus’ unique authority, obedience, and mission.
+The Jewish law of agency provides a compelling and coherent framework for understanding Jesus’ unique relationship to God.
+Like Moses, angels, and righteous kings before Him, Jesus bears divine authority because He is **sent**, **sanctified**, and **obedient**—not because He is **divine in essence**.
+But unlike any before Him, He is **perfect in His representation**, fully revealing God’s will, nature, and purpose.
+As the **faithful divine agent**, Jesus is worthy of all honor—**to the glory of the one true God, the Father**.

 As we now move into **Chapter 5**, we will compare how both the Trinitarian and Unitarian models interpret major Christological texts.
 These case studies will further test whether **agency and wisdom** provide adequate tools for understanding the New Testament witness—or whether Trinitarian conclusions are exegetically necessary.